edakaraman/patika_store/README.md

-# PatikaStore with React Native
+# TechStore with React Native
 <p> The interface part of the e-commerce application was made.
 Some information about the products was added using JSON data.
 Functionality was given to the add to cart feature. </p>

 <ul>